How to Get to Vigo

 Getting to Vigo from Valencia

-• By car: 950 km via A-3, A-6 and A-52, about 9 hours.
+• By car: 950 km via A-3, A-6, and A-52, about 9 hours.

-Tips for Getting to Vigo from Santiago or Porto
+Tips for getting from Santiago or Porto to Vigo

 From Santiago de Compostela to Vigo